sakshi242002/Sociopedia/README.md

 # Sociopedia
-Welcome to Sociopedia, a web application built using Node.js, React, and MongoDB database with authentication.
+Welcome to Sociopedia, a web application built using Node.js, React, and MongoDB database designed for social networking with authentication.
+This web application allows users to post content and have meaningful interactions by adding each other as friends.
+Users can explore each other's posts and engage with them through likes and comments.
+Additionally, Sociopedia offers a customizable viewing experience with the option to toggle between light and dark mode and is designed to be fully responsive, ensuring seamless access across all screen sizes.
 ## Setting up this project
 ## BACKEND
 Backend - Node.js with Express